 - Title IX compliance requirements:

-- Effective accommodation of interests and abilities.
+- Effective accommodation of interests and abilities

-- Financial assistance proportionality.
+- Financial assistance proportionality

-- Treatment of student-athletes.
+- Treatment of student-athletes

-- Compliance may be delegated.

-- Senior women's administrator.

-- Compliance officer in athletics.
+- Compliance may be delegated to the senior women's administrator or compliance officer in athletics.

 - The oversight of compliance remains the responsibility of the Title IX coordinator.

-- Need for outside education.
+- Need for outside education

 - The dangers of being both.